-Warc Exclusive, May 2014
+Warc Exclusive, February 2015

 This article provides marketers with information and guidance on researching consumers.
-Key themes include finding insight; using consumer insight; using pre-testing; testing creative in market; and finding the consumer in Big Data.